StrongMind/cohort_template/README.md

 ### Ping Pong Pairing

-We're going to a pairing and TDD workflow often called [Ping Pong Programming](https://openpracticelibrary.com/practice/ping-pong-programming/#:~:text=What%20Is%20Ping%2DPong%20Programming,of%20Pair%20Programming%20and%20TDD.).
+We're going to use a pairing and TDD workflow often called [Ping Pong Programming](https://openpracticelibrary.com/practice/ping-pong-programming/#:~:text=What%20Is%20Ping%2DPong%20Programming,of%20Pair%20Programming%20and%20TDD.).
 This look a bit like this.

 ```mermaid
 graph TD